JanMuench/Tutorial_Patch-clamp_data/README.md

 Although we recommend to have the dwell times (diagonal elements of the rate matrix) as parameters, we recalculate them which is reminiscent of former parameterizations.

 Note, that PyStan 3 is not backwards compatible.
-Thus, using PyStan 3 requires some minor changes to the compiling sampling and saving of the samples.
+Thus, using PyStan 3 requires some minor changes to the compilation, sampling, and saving of the samples.
 To visualize and analyze a posterior/draw from the posterior, we recommend the package Corner.py.
-To implement a posterior post processing and diagnosis in a Bayesian workflow, we highly recommend  using the Arviz package.
+To implement posterior post-processing and diagnosis in a Bayesian workflow, we highly recommend  using the Arviz package.

 Note, that in the first KF analysis round we do not report the derived quantities such as mean signal and covariance for a given time.
-We discussed in the Appendix of the paper that this would expand the total runtime of the program by roughly two orders of magnitude.
+We discussed in the Appendix of the acticle that this would expand the total runtime of the program by roughly two orders of magnitude.
 To show the posterior of the mean signal and the posterior of the variance, we suggest to use a subset of the posterior samples and feed it to the KF to do the filtering.
-It requires minimal changes to the KF code.
+This requires minimal changes to the KF code.

 The data used for the posterior is “data_start.npy” and “data_dec.npy”.
-The suffix “hold” means that this would be the data used as a hold-out data set if one would do cross validation.
+The suffix “hold” means that this would be the data used as a hold-out data set if one did cross-validation.